fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 });
 ```

-And now, if we make an HTTP GET request to <http://localhost:3000/api/diaries>, we should see the message: *Fetching all diaries!*
+And now, if we make an HTTP GET request to <http://localhost:3000/api/diaries>, we should see the message: <i>Fetching all diaries!</i>

 Next, we need to start serving the seed data (found [here](https://github.com/fullstack-hy2020/misc/blob/master/diaryentries.json)) from the app.
 We will fetch the data and save it to *data/entries.json*.

 We won't be writing the code for the actual data manipulations in the router.
-We will create a *service* that takes care of the data manipulation instead.
-It is quite a common practice to separate the "business logic" from the router code into modules, which are quite often called *services*.
+We will create a <i>service</i> that takes care of the data manipulation instead.
+It is quite a common practice to separate the "business logic" from the router code into modules, which are quite often called <i>services</i>.
 The name service originates from [Domain-driven design](https://en.wikipedia.org/wiki/Domain-driven_design) and was made popular by the [Spring](https://spring.io/) framework.

 Let's create a *src/services* directory and place the *diaryService.ts* file in it.
 The file contains two functions for fetching and saving diary entries: